Apple Watch 5 release date, price and features

 Always-on display

-The Apple Watch 5's display is always on - it just dims when you're not using it, so time and complications (notifications) are always visible.
+The Apple Watch 5 packs an Always On Retina display which, well, never turns off - it just dims when you're not using it, so time and complications (notifications) are always visible.
+Just rotate the watch to face you to light it back up.

 It does this with new display driver, power efficiency and ambient light sensor that work together with software to deliver always-on display while not diminishing the watch's 18-hour battery life.